EugenSong/361-App_and_Microservice/README.md

 # Communication Contract: How to request and receive data + UML

 ## Request
 To request data, listen to real-time changes from the collection located in Firebase's Cloud Firestore from the app.
+This will be accomplished by first creating a thread Event, then by using the callback function, on_snapshot(), to listen to changes in the database.

 Example call:
 <img src= "https://i.imgur.com/KkK1jK7.png)"><br>